aospapp/aosp/external/avb/README.md

 The `verify_image` command can also be used to check that a custom signing helper works as intended.

+The `calculate_vbmeta_digest` command can be used to calculate the vbmeta digest of several image files at the same time.
+The result is printed as a hexadecimal string either on `STDOUT` or a supplied path (using the `--output` option).

+    $ avbtool calculate_vbmeta_digest \
+         --hash_algorithm sha256 \
+         --image /path/to/vbmeta.img
+    a20fdd01a6638c55065fe08497186acde350d6797d59a55d70ffbcf41e95c2f5

+In this example the `calculate_vbmeta_digest` command loads the `vbmeta.img` file.
+If this image has one or more chain partition descriptors, the same logic as the `verify_image` command is used to load files for these (e.g. it assumes the same directory and file extension as the given image).
+Once all vbmeta structs have been loaded, the digest is calculated (using the hash algorithm given by the `--hash_algorithm` option) and printed out.

 ## Build System Integration

 In Android, AVB is enabled by the `BOARD_AVB_ENABLE` variable